heb-dtc/AJA/deploy_mopidy_raspi.md

  ### 2.boot the pi
  - find the pi on the local network
  > $ nmap -sP <IPADDRESSES>
+ - run rasp-config and configure whatever you may need to configure
+ > $ rasp-config
  - do potential update
  > $ sudo apt-get update
  $ sudo apt-get dist-upgrade
  - install pip for python2
  > $ sudo apt-get install python-pip
+ - push up the volume
+ > $ aslamixer

  ### 3.install mopidy
  - add key to repo list